Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## IMAGING RECONSTRUCTION EXPERIMENT
-this section deals with more in-depth description of the imaging reconstruction experiment.
+This section deals with more in-depth description of the imaging reconstruction experiment.

 <div align="center">
     <img src="../../assets/flim-studio/imaging-experiment.png" alt="imaging-reconstruction-experiment-image">